Editor’s note: This article discusses sexual assault and the aftermath.

 These are just some of the triggers that still bother me even a year after my assault.
 If I were to explain what they do to me, I would list a number of symptoms — anxiety, depressive episodes, fear, chest pain, and severe nausea are just a few.

 My rapist was officially expelled from Tufts on October 30th of last year, almost six months after I had initiated the reporting process, but his absence went unnoticed, as he was a senior who did not graduate on time.
 Even though he was gone, I still didn’t feel this pain of mine lifted like I had thought I would.
-He wasn’t even really being “punished”, because nobody knew he was gone.
-I still have anxiety about him going against Tufts’ decision and showing up on campus, or even having irrational fears when walking around different parts of campus.
+He wasn’t even really being “punished,” because nobody knew he was gone.
+I still have anxiety about him going against Tufts’ decision and showing up on campus, and even have irrational fears when walking around different parts of campus.

 I panicked and wondered — where was my magical cure?
 Where was my sense of self and solace that I “should” feel with this decision?
 Isn’t this what every survivor of sexual assault on a college campus wants?

-I felt guilty – I had what some survivors never receive – validation and support from their university.
-I didn’t feel like this punishment was “enough” – my rapist was essentially going about what he wanted to do back home with people either thinking he graduated or just not finishing his degree while I could barely get out of bed without feeling ill, let alone focus on schoolwork.
+I felt guilty.
+I had what some survivors never receive — validation and support from their university.
+I didn’t feel like this punishment was “enough.”
+My rapist was essentially going about what he wanted to do back home — with people either thinking he graduated or was just not finishing his degree — while I could barely get out of bed without feeling ill, let alone focus on schoolwork.

-I want to write this for every survivor of sexual assault who, for one reason or another, cannot report their assault, for the survivors who never gained solace for the harm that was inflicted upon them, for the survivors who had to heal on their own before they could seek help.
-I want to bring light to those who don’t fit the normative idea of what a survivor is and are overlooked in a dismissive and harmful manner by recent media coverage.
+I want to write this for every survivor of sexual assault who — for one reason or another — cannot report their assault, for the survivors who never gained solace for the harm that was inflicted upon them, for the survivors who had to heal on their own before they could seek help.
+I want to bring light to those who don’t fit the normative idea of what a survivor is and who are overlooked in a dismissive and harmful manner by recent media coverage.
 Each survivor’s story matters and that includes the aftermath of an assault.